AyushRoy2001/AyushRoy2001.github.io/README.md

 - 👀 I’m interested in Machine Learning, Deep Learning, Computer Vision, and Robotics.
 - 🌱 I’m currently an Electrical Engineering undergraduate at Jadavpur University(India, West Bengal)
 - 💞️ I’m looking for research opportunities in Computer Vision, Robotics, and Signal Processing.
+- ✌️ I have published in popular computer vision conferences (ICDAR, ACPR) and journals.

 ## Familiar With 👀